tomfa/notes.webutvikling.org-old/src/posts/2014-03-03-git-repo-on-ftp-server/index.md

 ---
 title: "Git repo on FTP-server"
 date: 2014-03-03
-image:
+image: ./markus-spiske-hL8slYnc-bM-unsplash.jpg
 tags: [ftp, git]
 author: tomfa
 status: publish
 ---

-Often, you have to deal with limited web hotels that only provide a customly made (and usually poor) administration page, FTP- and SQL-access. **How can you, on **a cheap web hotel,** use git without ssh access?** If you're comfortable giving your git-password and ftp-password to a third party, using [deployhq](http://www.deployhq.com) is a simple and better alternative to the method below (guide [here](http://code.tutsplus.com/tutorials/how-to-use-git-with-ftp--net-27610)).
+Often, you have to deal with limited web hotels that only provide a customly made (and usually poor) administration page, FTP- and SQL-access. **How can you, on **a cheap web hotel,** use git without ssh access?** If you're comfortable giving your git-password and ftp-password to a third party, using [deployhq](http://www.deployhq.com) (guide [here](http://code.tutsplus.com/tutorials/how-to-use-git-with-ftp--net-27610)) is a simple and better alternative than the method below.

 ### Assumptions